The Elderly Novice Organist

 Stop Action |

 One of the two actions of the organ, operated by the stop controls on the console.
-See Actions (Stops and Keys). |
+See Stop and Key Actions. |

 Swell Pedal |

-A pedal that allows the volume of an enclosed division to be changed by opening and closing shutters. |
+A pedal that allows the volume of an enclosed division to be changed by opening and closing the shutters of the swell box. |

 Temperament |